photonZfeed/DirectIrradiationModule/doc/source/tutorial.rst

 Getting Started: Full Optimization Workflow
 ============================================

-This tutorial walks through the complete workflow for designing and optimizing a direct irradiation module, from defining the physical geometry to selecting the best LED configuration for a target irradiance.
-Each step corresponds to a stage in the code, and together they form a self-contained pipeline that can be adapted to different module geometries or LED types.
-The code shown in each section is taken directly from ``usage_example.py``.
+This tutorial walks through the complete workflow for designing and optimizing a direct irradiation module, from defining the physical geometry to selecting the best LED configuration according to the defined objective function.
+The full code shown is summarized in ``usage_example.py``.

 Setting Up the Grid and LED